What do symbols represent on your map?

-You find map legends everywhere… in subway maps, road maps and even in video game maps.
+You find map legends everywhere.
+For example, subway maps, road maps and even video game maps have map legends.
 And there’s no better way then to illustrate this with a couple of examples.

 For example, some maps can have fifteen to twenty different symbols in them.
 And it’s hard for the reader to really understand each one.
 That’s why they need to reference a chart containing each symbol.
 That’s what map legends do.